meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 The process by which an end-user uses one of his identities to gain access to an account.
-Once this occurs, `Meteor.userId()` returns a unique identifier for the account associated with identity that the user used; and `Meteor.user()` returns the account object itself.
+Once this occurs, `Meteor.userId()` returns a unique identifier for the account associated with the identity that the user used; and `Meteor.user()` returns the account object itself.

 ### Guest Identity